-When you think your dog might be dehydrated, the primary objective is to get him more fluids.
+If you think your dog might be dehydrated, the primary objective is to get him more fluids.

-Heat stroke occurs when your dog can no longer maintain his normal body temperature (around 101F) by panting.
-Humidity and heat combine to increase his temperature and at 106F his internal organs start to break down.
-At that point, you only have minutes to cool him or he could suffer permanent organ damage or even die.
+Heat stroke in dogs is an extremely dangerous condition that occurs when a dog can no longer maintain his normal body temperature (around 101° F) by panting.
+Heat and humidity increase your dog’s temperature, and at 106°F his internal organs can begin breaking down.
+At that point, you only have minutes to cool him, or he could suffer permanent organ damage or die.

 Often people don’t recognize the symptoms of heat stroke and lose critical treatment time.
-Very humid days – even if it’s not all that hot – can also be problematic, so always watch your dog for these signs:
+Very humid days – even if it’s not all that hot – can also be problematic, so watch your dog for these signs:

 Time is of the essence if your dog is experiencing heat stoke.
 Don’t panic and follow these steps:

 Something as unique as your dog’s temperament can elevate his body temperature.
-For example, a pet that is anxious, excited or frightened, or one that barks excessively, is more likely to get heat stroke than one that is calm or quiet.
+For example, a pet that is anxious, excited, or frightened, or one that barks excessively, is more likely to get heat stroke than one that is calm or quiet.
 Also, dogs with short noses, like Pugs, Bulldogs, and Shar-Pei are more likely to have heat-related problems, because they have less tongue area to dissipate heat.
 Other factors that can play a part in heat stoke are:

 Of course, an ounce of prevention is worth a pound of cure – so here are some ways to avoid heat stoke: